IPGP/image-pairs-stereo-capacity/README.md

 > TL;DR: if the angle is from a SPOT6|7 DIMAP file, select "target" for --az_mode.
 Otherwise, select "scan" (default).
 >
 > The azimuth of the scan axis (i.e. the angle between geographic north and the image line axis on the ground) is used in the B/H calculation.
 In the Geostore, this angle is called the Orientation angle.
-In the DIMAP file, for Pléiades, it corresponds to the AZIMUTH_ANGLE, but, for SPOT6|7, the AZIMUTH_ANGLE refers to the target azimuth.
+In the DIMAP file, for Pléiades, it corresponds to the AZIMUTH_ANGLE, but for SPOT6|7, the AZIMUTH_ANGLE refers to the target azimuth.
+For Pléiades Neo, it corresponds to the IMAGE_ORIENTATION.
 If you provide the target azimuth as input, you must select "target" for --az_mode, and the program will perform the conversion.
 Otherwise, select "scan".

 ### Examples: